Frequently Asked Questions (FAQ)

 Precautions prior to Arrival

-Do not travel to your CFA Trip if you have COVID-19 symptoms (cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, or new loss of taste or smell), have in the past 14 days been in close contact with someone suspected or confirmed as having COVID-19, or if you are confirmed or suspected as having COVID-19 in the past 14 days.
+Do not travel to your CFA Trip if you have COVID-19 symptoms have in the past 14 days or have been in close contact with someone suspected or confirmed as having COVID-19.

 COVID Vaccine: